 1 large head Napa cabbage (shredded)

-1 bunch cilantro (about one cup chopped, no stems)
+1 bunch cilantro (about one cup chopped, yes, you can use the stems!)

 1 bunch scallions (green onions) chopped (about 1 cup chopped)